Bonita Mercer is a country music singer songwriter from Northern Ontario, Canada. Her passions are music, training horses and meeting new people.

-You will have heard her song playing on the playlist for 24-3-14 on Inverclyde Radio hosted by Hillbilly Bob.
+You will have heard her song playing on the playlist for 24-3-14 on Inverclyde Radio hosted by Hillbilly Bob (now no longer broadcasting).

 1. I’ve Just Seen A Face – Rick Robinson and The Bayou Boys

 2. Little Bit of Texas – Chris Green Project

 3. Two Beers Ago – Darren Rhodes

 5. Woman In Tennessee – Diesel Outlaws